Rouse Hill: Rouse Hill House

 Rouse family in front of Rouse Hill House, in 1859.

-Richard Rouse built his Australian Georgian home, Rouse Hill House, from 1813–1818.
+Richard Rouse built his Australian Georgian home, Rouse Hill House, from 1813 to 1818.
 Service wings and an arcaded courtyard were added c.
 1863.
 The simple, geometric layout of the garden is probably the oldest surviving in Australia.
 The house, its immediate surviving estate and outbuildings including stables designed by John Horbury Hunt, is now a house museum cared for by Sydney Living Museums, and is listed on the New South Wales State Heritage Register, and the former Register of the National Estate.
-Much of the family memorabilia has been preserved, including dolls, clothes and writings of the two girls, Nina (1875-1968) and Kathleen Rouse (1878-1932).
+Much of the family memorabilia has been preserved, including dolls, clothes and writings of the two girls, Nina (1875–1968) and Kathleen Rouse (1878–1932).
 These form a unique and fascinating record of late-Victorian Australian childhood, and inspired Ursula Dubosarsky's prize-winning novel "Abyssinia".

 Commercial area

 Rouse Hill Town Centre built on the old golf course is the town centre, owned and managed by The GPT Group, is located at the intersection of White Hart Drive and Windsor Roads.
-The first stage opened in September 2007 with the launch of the town centre on 6 March 2008.
+Construction on the Rouse Hill Town Centre started in April 2006.
+The first stage was opened in September 2007, with the launch of the town centre on 6 March 2008.
 The first stage comprises Woolworths and Coles supermarkets, a food terrace, and 80 specialty stores.
 The second stage comprises Big W, Target (now Kmart), Reading Cinemas, an additional 130 specialty stores, a Community Centre, Library, Medical Centre, commercial and residential accommodation and the Secret Garden.
 The development has been integrated with the North-West T-way and Rouse Hill railway station opened in 2019.

 Rouse Hill Village Centre which opened in 1999, is a small shopping centre located on Windsor Road.
 This complex features a major discount supermarket chain selling packaged groceries and perishables, as well as specialty shops and restaurants.
 The Terrace is another small shopping centre which was opened on Panmure Street in 2004.